There are many ways to make money online, but blogging is different. It’s more than money.

 Like most people though, you’re already chasing money and doing something you don’t care about.

 And even though you don’t like it, your job has many advantages.
 It pays your bills, it’s low risk, and it’s a train already in motion…

-Look, commuting every morning to a job you hate is tough.
-Believe me, I get it.
-But talking yourself into researching and writing about something you don’t care about with no guarantee of getting paid is worse.
+Commuting every morning to a job you hate is tough, I know.
+I've been there.
+But motivating yourself every day to research and write about something you hate (or just don’t care about) with no guarantee of getting paid is worse.

 Lesson: Choose something you enjoy or have a passion for (that also has an audience you can help).